Fish-Burger/DynamicProgramming_Basics/min_subset_sum.md

-_**Partition a set into two subsets such that the difference of subset sums is minimum.
+_**Q) Partition a set into two subsets such that the difference of subset sums is minimum.
 Note : you have to include all the elements i.e. no elements can be excluded in the 2 different subsets whose min diff is to be found out**_
 ```java
 public class MinDiff {